A-New-BellHope/bellhopcuda/README.md

 Also, bellhopcuda is set up to be built with single-precision or double- precision.
 The `real` type is the selected type (float or double) and the `cpx` type is complex numbers of this same precision.
-The `RC` macro ("real constant") transforms floating-point literals to the appropriate precision, by adding `f` if in single-precision mode.
-Due to C/C++ type casting rules which generally require floating-point arithmetic to be performed in the widest type of the input values, if a double-precision literal is used in a CUDA kernel, CUDA may emit double-precision instructions around this literal and destroy the kernel performance.
-Strictly speaking, this may not be needed in all cases (e.g.
+The `RL` ("real literal") and `FL` ("float literal") macros transform floating-point literals to the appropriate precision, by adding `f` if in single-precision mode.
+See further discussion of literal types and the impact on correctness and performance in `src/common.hpp`.
-`float f = 0.0;` and `f *= 2.0;` will probably not emit double-precision
-instructions, as the results should always be bitwise identical whether the operations were performed in 32-bit precision or performed in 64-bit precision and then typecasted), but for consistency it should be used on every floating- point literal.

 ## Comments
 Unattributed comments in all translated code are copied directly from the original